Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 For this article, you create three virtual networks:

-• VNet-Onprem - The on-premises virtual network represents an on-premises network.
-In an actual deployment, it can be connected by either a VPN or ExpressRoute connection.
-For simplicity, this article uses a VPN gateway connection, and an Azure-located virtual network is used to represent an on-premises network.
+• VNet-Onprem: The on-premises virtual network represents an on-premises network.
+In an actual deployment, you can connect to it by using either a virtual private network (VPN) connection or an Azure ExpressRoute connection.
+For simplicity, this article uses a VPN gateway connection, and an Azure-located virtual network represents an on-premises network.

-If you want to use Azure portal instead to complete this tutorial, see Tutorial: Deploy and configure Azure Firewall in a hybrid network using the Azure portal.
+If you want to use the Azure portal instead to complete the procedures in this article, see Deploy and configure Azure Firewall in a hybrid network by using the Azure portal.

 Note